+we always ask the following five questions of services.
+Are services safe?
 We found that this practice was providing safe care in accordance with the relevant regulations.

-No action

-No action

-No action

-The practice had systems and processes to provide safe care and treatment.
+No action $\checkmark$ The practice had systems and processes to provide safe care and treatment.
 They used learning from incidents and complaints to help them improve.
-We found the practice was not recording their incidents in sufficient detail in accordance with national guidance.

 Staff received training in safeguarding and knew how to recognise the signs of abuse and how to report concerns.
 Staff were qualified for their roles and the practice completed essential recruitment checks.
 Premises and equipment were clean and properly maintained.
 The practice followed national guidance for cleaning, sterilising and storing dental instruments.
-The recommended actions from the practice's legionella risk assessment were not being carried out consistently.
-We saw the location of clinical waste storage was not secure.

 The practice had suitable arrangements for dealing with medical and other emergencies.
-Domiciliary visits were carried out by the practice; staff did not ensure they had access to medical emergency drugs and equipment whilst undertaking these visits.

 Are services effective?
 We found that this practice was providing effective care in accordance with the relevant regulations.

-The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients commented they were treated with respect and dignity in a clean environment and that staff were sensitive to their specific needs.
-The dentists discussed treatment with patients so they could give informed consent and recorded this in their records.
+No action ~ The specialist assessed patients' needs and provided care and treatment in line with recognised guidance.
+Patients described the treatment they received as fantastic, efficient and caring.
+The staff discussed treatment with patients so they could give informed consent and recorded this in their records.
 The practice had clear arrangements when patients needed to be referred to other dental or health care professionals.
 The practice supported staff to complete training relevant to their roles and had systems to help them monitor this.

-Staff were actively involved in promoting children's oral health through school and nursery visits.

 Are services caring?
 We found that this practice was providing caring services in accordance with the relevant regulations.

-We received feedback about the practice from 27 people.
+No action ~ We received feedback about the practice from 16 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were caring, friendly and professional.
-They said that they were given helpful, honest explanations about dental treatment, and said their dentist listened to them Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.
+They told us staff were efficient, caring and relaxed.
+They said that they were given helpful, honest explanations about dental treatment and said their specialist listened to them.
+Patients commented that they made them feel at ease, especially when they were anxious about visiting the practice.

-Summary of findings

 We saw that staff protected patients' privacy and were aware of the importance of confidentiality.
 Patients said staff treated them with dignity and respect.
 Are services responsive to people's needs?
-No action We found that this practice was providing responsive care in accordance with the relevant regulations.
+We found that this practice was providing responsive care in accordance with the relevant regulations.
+No action ~

 The practice's appointment system was efficient and met patients' needs.
-Patients could get an appointment quickly if in pain.
+Patients could get an appointment quickly if in pain and this was triaged through a central system to ensure people were seen in the right place at the right time.
 Staff considered patients' different needs.
 This included providing facilities for disabled patients and families with children.
-The practice had access to interpreter services and had arrangements to help patients with sight or hearing loss.
+The practice had access to telephone or face to face interpreter services and had arrangements to help patients with sight or hearing loss.
 The practice took patients views seriously.
 They valued compliments from patients and responded to concerns and complaints quickly and constructively.
 Are services well-led?
-No action We found that this practice was providing well-led care in accordance with the relevant regulations.
-The practice had arrangements to ensure the smooth running of the service.
+We found that this practice was providing well-led care in accordance with the relevant regulations.
+No action 🖌 The practice had arrangements to ensure the smooth running of the service.
 These included systems for the practice team to discuss the quality and safety of the care and treatment provided.
 There was a clearly defined management structure and staff felt supported and appreciated.
-The practice team kept complete patient dental care records which were, clearly typed and stored securely.
+The practice team kept complete patient dental care records which were, clearly written or typed and stored securely.
 The practice monitored clinical and non-clinical areas of their work to help them improve and learn.
 This included asking for and listening to the views of patients and staff.